You are here:

 Science fiction is deeply linked to the evolution of both science and technology.
 It adds invented scenarios to real world developments, creating settings and characters that are unreal and yet believable.
 The genre often employs space or time travel, advanced technology and alien life forms.
 It also, occasionally, touches on medical advances.
 In this exhibit, we explore ophthalmology in science fiction to find how its predictions measure up to real medicine.

 Ophthalmologists have a passion for their specialty, but there are those who feel an equal desire to pursue a completely unrelated profession.
 In Beyond Ophthalmology, Beyond the Clinic the Museum of Vision will celebrate ophthalmologists who became famous in the fields of literature, the arts, sports and much more.
 Coming in November 2014

 Plague, pestilence and pandemic are words that have struck fear for centuries.
 Even in ancient times diseases were believed to be somehow contagious.
 Before the development of modern germ theory in the late 1800s, the causes and cures of disease were largely a mystery.

-Explore the history of vision aids- from eyeglasses to telescopes.
+The Museum of Vision explores the history of eyeglasses and related vision aids.
 Take a look at the obscure beginnings of eyewear 700 years ago to current fashion.